udacity/FSND-P4-Design-A-Game/RUBRIC.md

     function, class etc. naming conventions.
 Line length is not excessive and white-space is used appropriately to improve readability.
-    - Meets Specification: Functions and methods include descriptive docstrings, and code that is not intuitively understandable includes comments.
+    - Meets Specification: Functions and methods include descriptive docstrings, and code that is not immediately understandable includes comments.

 - **Documentation**
     - Meets Specification: A README file is included with steps necessary to run